Designer / Developer / Writer

 A frequent panelist, moderator, and speaker at industry events, Sen has been honoured to be a guest at Gen Con, AnimeNorth, Fan Expo, SHUX, GrandCon, Save Against Fear, Metatopia, Breakout Con, reCONvene, ProtoTO, D4 Tabletop Creative Conference, Big Bad Con, and San Diego ComicCon.

 Sen values helping others gain traction in the industry.
 He has facilitated many workshops at the above conventions and through organizations like the Tabletop Mentorship Program and the Board Game Design Conference.

 As a fierce advocate for diversity, equity, and inclusion in the tabletop industry, Sen helps to determine the recipients for the scholarships disbursed by New Voices in Gaming.
 Sen helps to curate the schedule for the Board Game Design Summit for the Game Developers Conference as part of their Advisory Committee.
-He is also a member of the working group that is bringing a new scholarship to life alongside Kids Table Board Games.

 As one of the co-hosts the Meeple Syrup Show, a weekly design-centric webcast, since it's inception in 2015, Sen has carved out a niche in tabletop media.
 Sen also joined the Ludology crew in 2021 as one of the co-hosts for the podcast.

 Meeple Syrup has been creating resources for game designers since its inception.
 One of the projects they completed was PechaKucha Kon 2021.
 Sen’s submission delves into how he uses psychological theories in game design.

 Sen loves to help foster networking opportunities for freelancers.
 He enjoys interacting with designers and fans of gaming alike.Please reach out to him through any of the channels below!